 District of Columbia law requires every business with one or more employees to carry workers’ compensation insurance.
 This policy covers the cost of medical care for injured employees and protects employers from lawsuits.

-Washington businesses with one or more employees are required to carry workers’ compensation insurance.
+Every state has different requirements for workers’ compensation insurance.
+Washington, D.C. businesses with one or more employees are required to carry workers’ compensation insurance.
 Workers’ compensation covers workplace injuries and related liabilities for business owners.

 Workers’ compensation insurance in Washington is no-fault coverage, which means the employee is covered regardless of whether the employer or an employee is at fault for the injury.
 It’s designed for two purposes:

-The Washington, D.C., workers’ compensation requirements apply to every business, even if an employee is part-time or seasonal.
+The Washington, D.C. workers’ compensation requirements apply to every business, even if an employee is part-time or seasonal.

 Sole proprietors and independent contractors are exempt from workers' compensation insurance requirements.
 However, they may choose to buy insurance coverage to protect against the high cost of medical bills and lost time from work.